You can understand the status of Google Home by checking the LED lights (and colours).

-You can mute Google Home use voice command “mute” or use the touch panel to swipe volume down continuously.
-One white LED light will be shown in the top touch panel as shown below.
+You can mute Google Home use the voice command “mute” or use the touch panel to swipe volume down continuously.
+One white LED light will be shown in the top touch panel, as shown below.

 Please note, when you mute Google Home, the music will be paused (not stopped) and you can un-mute to continue the playing.
 You may refer to this guide on how to silence Google Home or adjust Google home volume.

 Please note, volume settings are for media and Google Assistant only.
 Alarms and timers use their own volume settings, which can be adjusted only through Google Home app, as explained in this guide.